roanutil/CoreDataRepository/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Froanutil%2FCoreDataRepository%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/roanutil/CoreDataRepository)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Froanutil%2FCoreDataRepository%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/roanutil/CoreDataRepository)

 CoreDataRepository is a reactive library (Combine) for using CoreData on a background queue.
-It features endpoints for CRUD, batch, fetch multiple, and aggregate operations.
-Also, it offers a stream like subscription function for wrapping a fetch multiple call that will send updates that match the fetch request.
+It features endpoints for CRUD, batch, fetch, and aggregate operations.
+Also, it offers a stream like subscription for fetch and read.

 Since ```NSManagedObject```s are not thread safe, a value type model must exist for each ```NSMangaedObject``` subclass.

-## Why the hell did you make this?
-When I started learning more about application architecture, I ran into things like Clean Architecture that insist that the models, business logic, and views should be far away from platform specific frameworks.
-Your view should have no concern over the implementation details of persistence.
-When I compared that to how things are usually done on iOS, I noticed a big difference.

-After some time passed I came across Composable Architecture which is a Swift library and seemingly meant for iOS.
-I was really confused how anybody could take it seriously since all of the app state is value types and the Apple frameworks are object oriented.
-Finally I found somebody discussing CoreData and ComposableArchitecture on the Swift Forums and they seemed to be mapping NSManagedObjects to structs which seemed insane but clever.
-After reading that, I did my best to suppress my inner rage at the inefficiency of it all and got to work.

-The result is this library which in some form is actually used in production for my app.
-Going forward, when given the choice, I will always use this library rather than the old way.
-NSManagedObjects can be tricky.
-Fetching any real number of them on the main queue freezes the UI.
+## Motivation

+CoreData is a great framework for local persistence on Apple's platforms.
+However, it can be tempting to create strong dependencies on it throughout an app.
+Even worse, the `viewContext` runs on the main `DispatchQueue` along with the UI.
+Even fetching data from the store can be enough to cause performance problems.

+The goals of `CoreDataRepository` are:
+- Ease isolation of `CoreData` related code away from the rest of the app.
+- Improve ergonomics by providing an asynchronous API with `Combine`.
+- Improve usability of private contexts to relieve load from the main `DispatchQueue`.
+- Make local persistence with `CoreData` feel more 'Swift-like' by allowing the model layer to use value types.

+### Mapping `NSManagedObject`s to value types

+It may feel convoluted to add this layer of abstraction over local persistence and the overhead of mapping between objects and value types.
+Similar to the motivation for only exposing views to the minimum data they need, why should the model layer be concerned with the details of the persistence layer? `NSManagedObject`s are complicated types that really should be isolated as much as possible.

 To give some weight to this idea, here's a quote from the Q&A portion of [this](https://academy.realm.io/posts/andy-matuschak-controlling-complexity/) talk by Andy Matuschak: